g-leech/argmin-gravitas/_posts/2024-10-01-fav-essays.markdown

 <br><br>

 <a href="https://www.goodreads.com/user/show/68316850-gavin">I like books</a>.
-But overall I have probably learned more from essays: blogposts, magazine articles, zines, pamphlets, megathreads.
+But overall I have probably learned more from essays: magazines, blogposts, newspapers, zines, pamphlets, megathreads, shitposts, dialogues, conceptual analyses, cost-benefit analyses, certain prose poems.
 I have probably read 35,000 of them, for instance; ten times more than books.
-(Between 2012 and 2014 I worked in a quiet bookshop and read all of the great aggregators of the day - Arts and Letters Daily, 3QuarksDaily, Longform.org, Kottke, Hacker News.
+(Between 2012 and 2013 I worked in a quiet bookshop and read all of the great aggregators of the day - Arts and Letters Daily, 3QuarksDaily, Longform.org, Kottke, Hacker News.
 Easily 100,000 words a day.
 Eventually I lowered my suspicion of neoliberals enough to read the culture posts on [MR](https://marginalrevolution.com/) too - I studiously ignored the economics ones.)

 Unfortunately, I didn't keep track of them.
 I've done my best to reconstruct this part of my inner life <a href="https://docs.google.com/spreadsheets/d/1Vr67rBaFwTnEDeUOXYZRrP4QD34150P2HHE1QsAbfMI/edit?usp=sharing">here</a>.
 I only got 1% so far.
 I wish I could assure you it's the top 1% but it isn't.